silverstone-git/shortie/README.md

 ### Other Deliberate Choices / Challenges:
  * Mongoose Removed: Mongoose has been removed, potentially simplifying the database interaction and improving performance.
 MongoDB's native driver is now used.
  * type: 'module' setting in package.json: The entire API has been made an EcmaScript Module to be compatible with modern JS runtimes and libraries, backwards compatible with CommonJS
  * Global Type File Updates: The global type file has been updated with more modules to improve type safety across the project

-These improvements represent significant progress toward a robust, scalable, and production-ready URL shortener API.
-The focus on code organization, enhanced functionality, and production best practices makes this a much more maintainable and deployable project.